 Turning off the water heater before changing the safety valve is crucial to prevent burns from hot water and to release pressure within the tank while working on it.
 It’s also important for protecting the heat source inside the tank, which isn’t designed to operate without water in the tank.

-• What’s the purpose of the pipe attached to the old safety valve when taking it off?
+• What’s the purpose of the pipe attached to the old safety valve?

 The purpose of the pipe attached to the old safety valve, known as the discharge pipe, is to direct released water and pressure safely away from the water heater and any individuals.
 This prevents potential scalding or water damage when the relief valve releases pressure.